NetAion/avm-compositions/docs/decisions/0002-use-private-link-service-in-hub-vnet.md

 ## Decision Outcome

-Chosen option: "Single Azure Private Link Service in Hub VNet", because it provides centralised and scalable traffic management, and it aligns with Estuary's recommendation that we act as service provider to their private deployment as service consumer.
+Chosen option: "Single Azure Private Link Service in Hub VNet," because it provides centralised and scalable traffic management and aligns with Estuary's recommendation that we act as the service provider tenant to their private deployment tenant, which functions as the service consumer.

 ## Pros and Cons of the Options